byrayhana/byrayhana/README.md

 -------------------------
 - 📝 I have a strong interest in Data Science and Artificial Intelligence.
-- 🔭 Working on Deep Learning & Machine Learning.
+- 🔭 Working on Deep Learning , Compter Vision & Machine Learning.
 - 🌱 Learning about Computer Vision, Machine Learning and Neural Networks.
 - 🚩 Interested in Full Stack Machine Learning Application development